 Constraint Promising Zone (CPZ) Design

-At this year’s PSI conference, Cyrus Mehta will be discussing a new Promising Zone Design called the CPZ, which builds off the Promising Zone’s ability to generate investment strategies that build on the risks of a new medicine based on its in-trial performance.
+At the 2021 PSI conference, Cyrus Mehta discussed a new Promising Zone Design called the CPZ, which builds off the Promising Zone’s ability to generate investment strategies that build on the risks of a new medicine based on its in-trial performance.

 The CPZ Design further optimizes a study by requiring that additional investment of patients be conditional upon an expected return of investment, encapsulated statistically by ‘guaranteed conditional power.’
 Essentially, unless a certain conditional power can be estimated during the trial’s interim look, CPZ Design would create a decision rule that prohibits further patients from being enrolled into the clinical trial.